-So, you have this PDF or EPUB format of a book you would want to upload to your Kindle account so you can access it anytime -- unfortunately, that cannot happen.
-This is because Amazon created the Kindle Cloud Reader to be shut tight for potential virus threats and hacks.
-As much as it would be a downside for some, it is actually an advantage that you won't able to do this.
-This means that other people cannot add or read their own files with the cloud reader app, as well so you are certain the books, magazines, and newspapers you download from the Kindle Store are free of virus and potential threats.
+So, you have this PDF or EPUB format of a book you would want to upload to your Kindle account so you can access it anytime — unfortunately, that cannot happen.
+This because Amazon created the Kindle Cloud Reader to prevent potential virus threats and hacks.
+As much as it would be a downside for some, it is an advantage that you won’t able to do this.
+This means that other people cannot add or read their files with the cloud reader app, as well so you are certain the books, magazines, and newspapers you download from the Kindle Store are free of virus and potential threats.

 Listed above is everything you need and should know about the Kindle Cloud Reader.
 Now we know that the Kindle Cloud Reader was developed by a trustworthy brand that has been around for years which is Amazon.

 Aside from that, signing up for the service is completely free and you can also download books for you to try to read without any charge.
 You don’t even need to set-up your payment options to download these free books (and that’s when you know what it is legitimately free).

 Ever since updating to macOS Catalina, I got Safari 13 as the default browser.
 Safari has been the most saving battery power browser on macOS.
 And, it’s still it is.
 However, there is one problem.
 The uBlock Origin won’t work… Read more » How to block ads on Safari 13